appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/air-gapped.md

 ## Telemetry and Privacy in Appsmith

 Privacy-minded users may equate air-gapping with the reluctance to share usage telemetry for privacy reasons.
 However, air-gapping is not a prerequisite for privacy within Appsmith.
 Users who wish to disable telemetry can do so regardless of their network setup.
-For instructions on disabling telemetry, please refer to our documentation on [disabling telemetry](/product/telemetry).
+For instructions on disabling telemetry, please refer to the documentation on [disabling telemetry](/product/telemetry).

 ## Appsmith Connectivity Requirements